hawkish/nix/README.md

 ## Install NIX

 Use the NixOS installer for MacOS.
 It is available [here](https://nixos.org/download.html).
-Don't use Determinate Systems GUI installer for Nix on a Mac - you'll end up configuring two nix systems.
+Note: Don't use Determinate Systems GUI installer for Nix on a Mac - you'll end up configuring two nix systems.

 Use the NixOS installer for Linux.
 It is available [here](https://nixos.org/download.html).